-HPE 150 Fundamentals of Rough Stock Riding (2)
+HPE 150 Beginning Rough Stock (2)

 This course provides the student with an overview of rough stock riding fundamentals and will provide a basis for subsequent more in-depth rough stock courses.
 This class will study the principles and technique used in the three rough stock riding events; bareback riding, saddle bronc riding and bull riding.
 Students will learn safety procedures, identify and use proper safety equipment and fundamental riding techniques in this course.